YujieMo/YujieMo.github.io/_pages/about.md

 - *2024.05* The Web conference volunteer.

 # 📖 Educations
-- *2022.09 - (now)*, University of Electronic Science and Technology of China, Chengdu, China, Ph.D. student of Computer Science and Technology.
+- *2022.09 - 2025.06*, University of Electronic Science and Technology of China, Chengdu, China, Ph.D. student of Computer Science and Technology.
 - *2020.09 - 2022.06*, University of Electronic Science and Technology of China, Chengdu, China, Master of Computer Technology, transferred to Ph.D.
 - *2016.09 - 2020.06*, Northeastern University, Shenyang, China, Bachelor of Computer Science and Technology.